-The process of transcription is a fundamental molecular mechanism that plays a central role in the flow of information within living cells.
-Transcription is the of RNA from a DNA template, and it is a crucial step in gene expression.
-This intricate process involves a series of molecular events that ensure the accurate transfer of genetic instructions from the DNA molecule to RNA, facilitating the subsequent synthesis of and the execution of various cellular functions.
+The process of transcription is a fundamental molecular mechanism that plays a central role in the flow of genetic information within living cells.
+Transcription is the synthesis of RNA from a DNA template, and it is a crucial step in gene expression.
+This intricate process involves a series of molecular events that ensure the accurate transfer of genetic instructions from the DNA molecule to RNA, facilitating the subsequent synthesis of proteins and the execution of various cellular functions.

 At the heart of transcription is the genetic material itself—DNA.
 DNA, composed of two complementary strands, encodes the information needed for the structure and function of all living organisms.
-However, instead of directly utilizing DNA for synthesis, cells employ RNA as an intermediary molecule.
-RNA, a single-stranded nucleic acid, is synthesized during transcription and carries the genetic code from the nucleus to the cytoplasm, where occurs.
+However, instead of directly utilizing DNA for protein synthesis, cells employ RNA as an intermediary molecule.
+RNA, a single-stranded nucleic acid, is synthesized during transcription and carries the genetic code from the nucleus to the cytoplasm, where protein synthesis occurs.

 The process of transcription can be divided into three main stages: initiation, elongation, and termination.